0x6flab/moana/assets/README.md

 # Assets

-These folder contains images for the projects for example:
+This folder contains images for the projects, for example:

 ## Schematic